nelld28/Firebase_Task_App/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Chore Management App

+This application is published due to the need for a household management system when sharing a house with housemates for when they are a bit too close than strangers but meditation isn't enough to calm down